The Intricate Tie Between Negative Emotions & Gut Health, From A Therapist

 Gut bacteria manufacture about 95% of the body's supply of serotonin.
 Serotonin is a neurotransmitter or chemical messenger released by a nerve cell.
 Serotonin is essential in the treatment of depression and anxiety.
 It also plays a role in the normal operations of most of our brain functions, including regulation of mood, appetite, sexual functioning, memory, and sleep.
 Deficits of serotonin lead to increased irritability, anxiety, depression, and anger.

 In some promising studies with mice, researchers found that anxious mice given water laced with probiotics (helpful bacteria) were less likely to give up during a physical challenge and produced less stress hormone, corticosterone (showing a reduction of symptoms of depression and anxiety).
-A study with human subjects showed a significant decrease in anxiety and depression after only a 30-day course of probiotics.
+A study with human subjects8 showed a significant decrease in anxiety and depression after only a 30-day course of probiotics.

 A growing body of research demonstrates that a healthy mix of bacteria in the gut can improve our physical and mental health.
 To better understand how this works, let us start with a basic understanding of digestion.